 - Conduct regular risk assessments and implement cybersecurity policies

-According to Trend Micro, 43% of Electricity/Energy companies sometimes make cybersecurity improvements to mitigate risks.
+, 43% of Electricity/Energy companies sometimes make cybersecurity improvements to mitigate risks.
 That is why it is imperative for energy companies to conduct routine risk assessments to identify potential vulnerabilities and prepare for a cyber-attack.
 Energy companies should frequently evaluate their data, systems, and procedures to detect potential threats.
 Additionally, your company should implement robust cybersecurity strategies.
 Energy companies should establish and enforce cybersecurity procedures, which can include data encryption and access controls.
 If your company has a procedure that includes accurate risk assessments, they can ease the effects of a successful cyber-attack to protect their assets, customers, and stakeholders.

 - Train employees